-CDH1.8 states that extensions to residential properties are only permissible where they do not adversely harm the amenity of neighbours by reason of overlooking, overshadowing, visual intrusion or loss of privacy.
+CDH 1.8: Residential Extensions of the saved UDP states that extensions to residential properties are only permissible where they do not adversely harm the amenity of neighbours by reason of overlooking, overshadowing, visual intrusion or loss of privacy.

-The 'Extensions and Alterations to Dwellings' SPD states that an extension which is sited close to a window belonging to a habitable room of a neighbouring dwelling or its private garden area, can create a poor living environment for the occupier in terms of overshadowing and intrusiveness.
+The Councils 'Extensions and Alterations' SPD states that an extension which is sited close to a window belonging to a habitable room of a neighbouring dwelling or its private garden area, can create a poor living environment for the occupier in terms of overshadowing and intrusiveness.

 In determining planning applications for extensions the SPD advises that the most common problem can be the effect on the amenities of neighbouring properties.
 Poorly designed or overly large extensions can cause a loss of outlook, overshadowing or an overbearing impact to neighbouring properties.
 Extensions which cause an unacceptable loss of privacy or outlook to neighbouring properties, or look out of keeping with the character of the street, will be refused.